On the fence about having kids?

 (we’re ambivalent, just like you)

-Should I have a baby?
+Will I regret not having a baby?

 I had always imagined that I’d have kids of my own.
 But in the way that a lot of people imagine something far off in the future.